pechandav/Portfolio/README.md

 I made sure to commit each change I made to each file part by part;
 For example: Adding alt text to images would be a single commit or changing the font color of the website would be a single commit.

+# Pages

+These are what my different pages on my website are supposed to look like when viewed on the "Responsive" setting in the DevTools on Google Chrome

 <img width="1440" alt="Screen Shot 2020-06-21 at 7 59 26 PM" src="https://user-images.githubusercontent.com/65871175/85244943-f7deef80-b3fa-11ea-8b18-c06e2a0cfdb0.png">

 <br>